Aramark – Slavery and Human Trafficking Statement

 - All new and existing suppliers are expected to be registered members of SEDEX and to confirm that they adopt and continuously enforce relevant legislative requirements in relation to the use of labour throughout their supply chain.

-- As of September 2019, Aramark had 117 SEDEX-registered suppliers, meaning those who supply directly to Aramark’s customer sites or via third party distribution channels.
+- As of 24 March 2022, Aramark had 116 SEDEX-registered suppliers, covering 148 production sites, meaning those who supply directly to Aramark’s customer sites or via third party distribution channels.
 On a quarterly basis, Aramark reviews audit reports from its suppliers to identify potential issues; any issues identified are examined to ensure they comply with the standards set.
 If a supplier does not meet the standards set Aramark will work with the supplier to achieve this standard.
 If this is not possible or the supplier is unwilling to make the necessary changes Aramark will review the relationship with the supplier and potentially terminate the relationship.
 This is an ongoing process.

 In conclusion, Aramark is committed, through its work with SEDEX and by embedding compliance into routine supplier selection, to collaborating with its stakeholders to improve transparency and tackle any occurrences of human trafficking or slavery.